- This event has passed.

 April 23 @ 9:00 am - 12:00 pmFree

 Let’s do it!

-The Manchaug Pond Foundation is organizing the annual spring cleanup of Manchaug Pond and its watershed for Saturday, April 24, 2021 from 9 AM to Noon with a rain date the following day.
+The Manchaug Pond Foundation invites you to the annual spring cleanup of Manchaug Pond and its watershed for Saturday, April 23, 2022 from 9 AM to Noon with a rain date the following day.
 Volunteers are needed to canvas the lake shoreline, public boat ramp, and watershed to remove litter and other potential threats to water quality: